Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

   traditional file systems have fixed metadata (filename, creation date, type, etc.), an object storage allows you to add custom metadata.

-To use LUMI-O you will need to generate authentication credentials, which you can then use with different tools to connect to LUMI-O
+To use LUMI-O, you will need to generate authentication credentials, which you can then use with different tools to connect to LUMI-O.

 ## Configuring the LUMI-O connection